-The strategy of deduction bunching is a tax strategy aimed at shifting the timing of deductible expenses by bunching them together within the same year, to surpass the standard deduction amount.
+The strategy of deduction bunching is aimed at shifting the timing of deductible expenses by bunching them together within the same year, to surpass the standard deduction amount.
 The goal is to time your deductions in such a way that you can itemize every few years, while falling back on a high standard deduction in the interim years.

 What’s difficult about deduction bunching is that the timing of most deductions cannot be changed.
 Some itemized deductions that provide some timing flexibility are medical expenses and state and local taxes (if you make state estimated tax payments).
 However, a quite common deduction that provides flexibility in both timing and amount, making it an ideal candidate for a deduction bunching strategy, is the charitable contribution.